ctsit/linear_data_entry_workflow/README.md

 ### Adding exceptions
 Linear Data Entry Workflow can be configured to ignore certain forms.
 To do that, access **Manage External Modules** section of your project, click on Linear Data Entry Workflow's configure button, and fill **Forms Exceptions** field.

+### Supressing "Save & Go To Next Record"

+In a clinical data collection work flow the study coordinator is likely working with only one research participant at a time.
+In this case the "Save & Go To Next Record" button might be a distraction.
+This button can be hidden via the modules project-level configuration option _Hide "Save & Go To Next Record" button_